Tax

 China Generally corporate income tax (CIT) rate is 25%.
 Preferential tax treatment may be granted to a foreign-invested enterprise (e.g. in certain regions or if you qualify as a so-called "high-tech enterprise").

-Czech Republic The corporate tax rate is 19%.
+Czech Republic The basic corporate tax rate is 19%; however, due to the recent government’s consolidation package, as of 1 January 2024, the rate is expected to be increased to 21%.
 Investment funds have a special tax rate of 5% and for pension funds the rate is 0% with some exceptions upon termination.

 Germany Corporate income tax rate: 15.825% including solidarity surcharge plus trade tax rate: approx. 13% - 18%.
 Trade tax rate depends on the municipal assessment rate.